-Hi, my name is Calvin K. Lau, and I am a PhD candidate with the UCI plasma theory group led by Prof. Zhihong Lin.
+Hi, my name is Calvin K. Lau, and I am a PhD candidate with the UCI plasma theory group led by Prof. Z. Lin.

-While my research is currently primarily focused on fusion plasmas, I have also studied the physics of ponderomotive acceleration and betatron radiation in astrophysical plasmas with Prof. Toshiki Tajima.
+Although my thesis research is focused on fusion plasmas, I have also investigated the physics of ponderomotive acceleration and betatron radiation in astrophysical plasmas with Prof. T. Tajima.
 On the side, I also have been working on writing up PYTHALGORAS (a very easily modifiable and readable set of plasma simulation subroutines in Python) for testing interesting physics or numerical models (as well as to help guide new graduate students who may be unfamiliar with computational physics).

-I am interested in strengthening my skills for a post-graduate career in a National Lab or industry research setting (and not limited to just plasma physics!).
-In addition, I am also interested in academic research and teaching.
-The easiest way to reach me is by e-mail.
+I expect to defend my thesis before the end of 2017 and am interested in a post-graduate career in a National Lab or industry research setting (and not limited to just plasma physics!).
+The easiest way to reach me is by the e-mail below.

 E-mail: calvin (dot) lau (at) uci (dot) edu

 Office: Frederick Reines Hall 4155